EmilHvitfeldt/ISLR-tidymodels-labs/docs/03-linear-regression.md

 ## Simple linear regression

-The `Boston` data set contain various statistics for 506 neighborhoods in Boston.
+The `Boston` data set contains various statistics for 506 neighborhoods in Boston.
 We will build a simple linear regression model that related the median value of owner-occupied homes (`medv`) as the response with a variable indicating the percentage of the population that belongs to a lower status (`lstat`) as the predictor.

 <div class="infobox">
-<p>The <code>Boston</code> data set is quite outdated and contains some really unfortunate variables.</p>
+<p>The <code>Boston</code> data set is quite outdated and contains some
+really unfortunate variables.</p>
 </div>

 We start by creating a parsnip specification for a linear regression model.